theriley106/Headspace-Bandwidth-Reducer/README.md

 - Create a way of distributing both the audio files and "Pause" durations to the user

 All of these steps have been successfully implemented in the programs contained in this repository, with the exception of #6.
-I, of course, have no way of either viewing or modifying the way in which the app serves audio files.
+I have no way of either viewing or modifying the way in which the app serves audio files.
 However, I have implemented the modified method of distributing audio using both [Python](bandwidthModifier.py) and [Javascript](templates/index.html).
 Additionally, the way in which silence durations are structured makes it relatively easy to implement #6 using Swift (IOS) or Kotlin (Android).